 As the geological disposal programme progresses, the available information will increase in type, detail and volume.
 This includes information on the disposal system itself, including inventory, engineered barriers and geology, how these work together to ensure safety, and also on the decisions taken throughout the development process, whose rationale must be captured and set into context.
 Failure to preserve this information introduces the risk of the loss of confidence of regulators, the public or other stakeholders, together with the associated financial and resource cost of re-work.

 Information, data and knowledge management (IDKM) considerations concerning the safety case need to be made during its creation.
 This includes the selection of information and data, metadata tagging, modelling of the relationships between information resources, and approaches to developing and structuring safety case arguments to ensure continued accessibility.

 The Working Party on Information, Data and Knowledge Management (WP-IDKM) has decided to establish the Expert Group on a Data and Information Management Strategy for the Safety Case (EGSSC) at its plenary meeting on 10 September 2020.
-The mandate is effective from September 2020 to September 2022.
+The current mandate is effective from September 2022 to September 2024.

 The EGSSC shall carry out the following key tasks and relevant supporting activities: